UNC Counseling Center

 Counseling files are not part of University records and cannot be accessed by parents, guardians, university personnel or faculty without the student's written permission.
 Additionally, your attendance at the Counseling Center cannot be verified without your written consent.

 We recognize the impact that the pandemic has on the UNC student body and the community at large.
 Our services have transitioned to services by phone or online.
-At this time, we are not offering in-person appointments.
+At this time, we are offering limited in-person appointments.
+Please call to find out more about our options for services.

 Due to licensing and jurisdiction, we can only provide services to students, faculty and staff residing in the state of Colorado at the time of service delivery.
 If you are out of state, please contact our office.
 We will work with you to try and connect you with services in the state in which you are currently residing.

 If you are an ongoing client we offer appointments by phone or video.
-If you have a scheduled appointment, your counselor will contact you a the time of your appointment.
+If you have a scheduled appointment, your counselor will contact you at the time of your appointment.